-Kerry romp to Division One win over Monaghan
+Armagh snatch Mayo draw as Kerry hammer Monaghan

 Last updated on .From the section Gaelic Games

-Kerry regrouped from their opening Division One defeat in Donegal by hammering Monaghan 3-16 to 0-14.
+Kerry impressively regrouped from their opening defeat in Donegal as Darragh Roche, sub Paudie Clifford and Donal O'Sullivan netted second-half goals.

-Monaghan led 0-3 to 0-2 but Kerry bossed the second quarter to move 0-10 to 0-6 up by half-time in Killarney.
+At the Athletic Grounds, Armagh had the better of the first half as they led 0-8 to 0-6 at half-time but Mayo were ahead 0-11 to 0-10 by the 49th minute as they punished a series of turnovers and the game looked over as the visitors led by five after 67 minutes before the home side's remarkable escape action.

-The impressive Donal O'Sullivan set up a goal for Darragh Roche as Kerry extended their lead to 1-12 to 0-7.
+After O'Neill opened the scoring on four minutes with a superb score from 40 metres, Armagh led 0-4 to 0-2 after 17 minutes and they extended their advantage to 0-8 to 0-4 before points from Jordan Flynn and first-half substitute Cillian O'Connor left just two in it at half-time.
+Indeed, O'Connor's score probably should have been a goal after he intercepted a short kickout from Ethan Rafferty but lofted over the bar instead of finding the empty net.

 Both teams had two changes from their opening defeats with Pa Warren and corner-forward O'Sullivan taking over from Mike Breen and Killian Spillane for the Kingdom and Ryan O'Toole and Sean Jones in for Thomas McPhillips and the injured Jack McCarron in the Farney line-up.